 3.I am injured, but the police report doesn’t mention my injury.
 What do I do?

 Don’t worry!
 Many times, injuries after an auto accident take some time to realize because of the initial shock and adrenaline from the event.
 Officer’s often times only check to make sure there are no life-threatening injuries and ask if you need to be transported to the hospital.
 Just because you don’t go to the hospital immediately after the car collision you can’t make an injury claim.
+The Patel Firm PLLC is here to help represent you after a vehicle collision.

 If you or a loved one have been injured after a car accident and need help, call The Patel Firm PLLC today.
 24/7/365, The Patel Firm PLLC is ready and waiting to take your call.
 Contact us today.